 - It was dismantled in 1977 and rebuilt at the Museum in 1980.

 - The barn was probably originally used to store produce, and may have been used for livestock.

 - Fun Fact: The joints of the Cruck frame are held together by pegs with square spurs, in round holes – this is where we get the phrase.

-- The barn was used for filming a wedding in the comedy television series Man Down and was used for a witch trial in dark comedy Inside Number 9.
+- The barn was used for filming Mary Queen of Scots (the scene where the two queens meet), a wedding in the comedy television series Man Down and a witch trial in dark comedy Inside Number 9.

 The barn is a cruck-framed building, with the weight of the roof and the walls supported by four pairs of cruck blades.
 Cruck blades are curved beams made from a single piece of wood, split length-ways, giving a pair of identically curved timbers.
 The walls consist of upright posts filled in with split oak wattles.
 All the timber used in the barn is oak, and the walls and cruck blades sit on a plinth wall made of flint.
 The roof is thatched with wheat straw.
 The entrance is unusual, being in an end bay rather than the center of the front wall as is more common.
 There is no evidence that there was ever another doorway in the rear wall of the barn, so the building would not have been suitable for threshing grain and was probably therefore used for storage of either produce or livestock.